russhustle/leetpattern/docs/md/0700_search_in_a_binary_search_tree.md

-## 700. Search In A Binary Search Tree
+## 700. Search in a Binary Search Tree